rlhickey/bias-cascade/07_the_aim.md

 The conjecture: perspective is unbiased.
 It is the threshold where the next vector aims.
 Geometry without thermodynamics.
 It is the one channel that crosses between observers without entering the ledger.

-The paper terminates at an open question the architecture cannot fully resolve from inside itself --- does perspective survive the first commitment or is it consumed by it? --- but identifies a conversion trace (the grain) that both readings predict, and observes that the answer may be observer-dependent: some rings preserve the grain, some consume it, depending on pressure history.
+The paper terminates at an open question the architecture cannot fully resolve from inside itself --- does perspective survive the first commitment or is it consumed by it? --- but identifies a conversion trace (the grain) that both readings predict, observes that the answer may be observer-dependent, and examines the economics of the conjecture through the seam between Silence's burn rate and Perspective's zero cost.
 The open question is stated.
 The conditional conjecture is stated.
 The falsifiers are published.
-The gap is left open.
+The gaps are left open.

 *The father's gift is not vision.
 It is aim.*